Pwd9000-ML/GenAI-IaC-Demo/docs/guidelines/github-repo.md

 ## Tip 9: Leverage Issue Tracking and Projects at Contoso

-At Contoso, we utilize GitHub's powerful issue tracking system to manage and track **issues**, **bugs**, and **feature requests**.
+At Contoso, we utilise GitHub's powerful issue tracking system to manage and track **issues**, **bugs**, and **feature requests**.
 Additionally, we use [project status boards](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/quickstart-for-projects#adding-a-board-layout?wt.mc_id=DT-MVP-5004771) to oversee the progress of our work.

 **GitHub Projects** help us manage our work more effectively and improve collaboration and communication within our team.